zach-lawrence-1/C_plus_plus_projects/chess_single_file_solution/chessreadme.md

 **Running the project**

-As of now I can only upload the source code and not any build files so in order to run it, you need to make an empty c++ project and copy and paste the code.
+As of now I can only upload the source code and not any build files so in order to run it, you need to make an empty c++ project and download the c++ files and put them in your project directory and compile it.
 In the future I will include build files so you can run it without having to make a new project.